 Your details will be stored securely on the London School of Hygiene & Tropical Medicine server and will not be shared with anyone outside of the CureME research team.
 Should a project go ahead, we will contact you via the email address supplied.

 With the help of our many generous donors, the UKMEB now has over 600 people participating in the Biobank project – people with ME/CFS, Multiple Sclerosis and healthy controls.
 We have over 35,000 aliquots (samples) stored at the University College London/Royal Free Hospital BioBank, a state-of-the-art facility, ready to be used for biomedical research.
 In 2017, our multi-year study into the biomarkers of ME/CFS was renewed by the US National Institutes of Health for a further four years.
 This grant enabled additional recruitment to increase the capacity of the Biobank, both for use at LSHTM and to provide samples for research at other institutions.
 Since opening, we have distributed samples to researchers in the UK, Europe, the Middle East and America.

 Currently, we are no longer recruiting participants for this study.

 We are always considering opportunities for future research in ME/CFS and in the newer phenomenon of long haul COVID-19.
-If you would like to receive information about future research studies from CureME, then please contact us with your name, date of birth and address and we will add your information to our Future Studies mailing list.
+If you would like to receive information about future research studies from CureME, then please fill out the contact form with your name, date of birth and address and we will add your information to our Future Studies mailing list.